vivianu2001/cpp_1/README.md

 - **isConnected(g)**
   - **Implementation:** Utilizes BFS for undirected graphs and a series of DFS checks for directed graphs to ensure strong connectivity.
   - **Output:** Returns `true` if the graph is connected; otherwise, returns `false`.
 ### Shortest Path

 - **shortestPath(g, start, end)**
+  - **Implementation:**
-  - **Implementation:** Uses Dijkstra's algorithm, leveraging a priority queue to manage the frontier vertices.
+    - **Dijkstra's Algorithm:** Utilized for graphs without negative weight edges, leveraging a priority queue to manage the frontier vertices efficiently.
+    - **Bellman-Ford Algorithm:** Applied when the graph contains negative weight edges, capable of handling negative weights and detecting negative cycles.
   - **Output:** Returns a string representing the path by listing vertices (e.g., "0->1->2") if a path exists; otherwise, returns "-1".

 ### Cycle Detection